nathankrieger/DS202_Final_Project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-- Scatterplot version of the barchart, accounting for the entire league.
+- Scatter plot version of the bar chart, accounting for the entire league.

 - Down Efficiency Chart